 Who funds the NNEPC?

-- Maine Medical Center, a member of the MaineHealth Family
+- Maine Medical Center, a member of the MaineHealth family

 - The Maine Department of Health and Human Services